-In setting the school's equality objectives, we will take due regard to the Equality Act general duty in order to:
+In setting the equality objectives for this school, we will take due regard to the Equality Act general duty:

-- 1. Eliminate discrimination, harassment, victimisation or any other conduct that is prohibited under the Act; - 2.
-Advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; this means; - a. removing or minimising disadvantages suffered by persons who share a relevant protected characteristic that are connected to that characteristic, - b. taking steps to meet the needs of persons who share a relevant protected characteristic that are different from the needs of persons who do not, share it, - c. encouraging persons who share a relevant protected characteristic to participate fully in school life. - 3.
+- 1. Eliminate discrimination, harassment, victimisation and any other conduct that is prohibited under the Act; - 2.
+Advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; this means - a. removing or minimising disadvantages suffered by persons who share a relevant protected characteristic that are connected to that characteristic - b. taking steps to meet the needs of persons who share a relevant protected characteristic that are different from the needs of persons who do not share it - c. encouraging persons who share a relevant protected characteristic to participate fully in school life. - 3.
 Foster good relations between persons who share a relevant protected characteristic and persons who do not share it

-SEP and Equality Objectives are set in the light of:
+Our SEP and Equality Objectives are set in the light of:

-- the regional equality objectives identified in Appendix 1; - views expressed by stakeholders that have been involved in the development of the scheme; - issues arising as a result of our analysis of our pupil data, e.g. attainment data of boys v girls.
+- The regional equality objectives identified in Appendix 1; - views expressed by stakeholders that have been involved in the development of the scheme; - issues arising as a result of our analysis of our pupil data, e.g. attainment data of boys v. girls;

-The delivery of the SEP will contribute to all of our actions and commitments to:
+The delivery of our SEP will contribute to all of our actions and commitments to:

-- raise standards; - narrow the attainment gap in outcomes for children and young people; - improve outcomes as described within the Children and Young People Plan (CYPP);
+- raise standards; - narrow the attainment gap in outcomes for children and young people; - improve outcomes as described within the Children and Young People Plan (CYPP); - promote community cohesion

-• promote community cohesion.

-Our School Equality Objectives are set out in Appendix 2.
+Our School Equality Objectives are set out in Section 5 (p.9) and Appendix 2.